Ishie Lalongisip

-Maria Rochelle "Ishie" Lalongisip (born December 30, 2001) is a Filipino volleyball player, who played for the Adamson Lady Falcons in the University Athletic Association of the Philippines (UAAP) before turning professional as an opposite hitter for the Cignal HD Spikers in the Premier Volleyball League (PVL).
+Maria Rochelle "Ishie" Lalongisip (born December 30, 2001) is a Filipino professional volleyball player who is an opposite hitter for the Creamline Cool Smashers of the Premier Volleyball League (PVL).
+In college, she played for the Adamson Lady Falcons of the University Athletic Association of the Philippines (UAAP).

 She was a former team captain of the Lady Baby Falcons of Adamson University.

 Career

 First a volleyball player in her seventh grade, Lalongisip was part of the Batangas delegation in regional tournaments.

 High school

 Lalongisip played for the Adamson Lady Baby Falcons in the UAAP and became the team captain for two seasons beginning 2018.

 Collegiate

 Lalongisip led the Lady Falcons in their first win in Season 86 over the UP Lady Maroons on February 24, 2024.

 Club

 Lalongisip was drafted 7th overall by the Cignal HD Spikers in the first round of the PVL Draft on July 8, 2024.

 On February 1, 2025, Lalongisip reset her career-high with 19 points, all off attacks, in Cignal's five-set loss to the unbeaten defending champion Creamline Cool Smashers.

-After the PVL Press Corps gave her the Player of the Week honors, Lalongisip topscored with 20 points as the rookie led the HD Spikers win over the ZUS Coffee Thunderbelles in five sets on February 13, 2025.
+After the PVL Press Corps gave her the Player of the Week honors, Lalongisip topscored with 20 points as the rookie led the Cignal win over the ZUS Coffee Thunderbelles in five sets on February 13, 2025.

+After Cignal left the PVL, Lalongisip was signed in by Creamline in June 2026.